-- A. Receiving a grade of (F) or below 70% in a remediated course, system, module, or clinical rotation for the College of Medicine - B. A student fails any additional course after being permitted to repeat an academic year.
+- A. Receiving a grade of (F) or below 70% in a remediated course, system, module, or clinical rotation for the College of Medicine - B. A student fails any additional course after being permitted to repeat an academic year. - C. Receiving a grade of (F) in two clinical rotations - D. Receive two failures in one semester of an academic year. - E. Unsatisfactory professional or personal behavior in any of the following areas:

-- C. Receiving a grade of (F) in two clinical rotations - D. Receive two failures in one semester of an academic year. - E. Unsatisfactory professional or personal behavior in any of the following areas: - 1.
-Attendance; - 2.
+- 1. Attendance: - 2.
 Cooperation with instructors; - 3.
 Interaction with fellow students, associates, LECOM or clinical site personnel; - 4.
 Approach to and interaction with patients; or - 5.
-Personal appearance is not in compliance with the LECOM dress code. - I. Failure to demonstrate continued academic and professional growth and achievement. - J. Failure to successfully complete NBME Clinical Subject Examinations. - K. Failing the Comprehensive Osteopathic Licensing Examinations (COMLEX) as set forth in the policies of LECOM, by the National Board of Osteopathic Medical Examiners (NBOME) Inc. and meeting the standard set forth by COCA.
-(See Section 2.4.7 National Board of Osteopathic Medical Examiners, Inc. Examination). - L. Conviction of a felony or a crime involving moral turpitude.
+Personal appearance is not in compliance with the LECOM dress code. - I. Failure to demonstrate continued academic and professional growth and achievement. - J. A student who does not pass Part 1 of the APMLE National Board Exam after the scheduled administration will be subject to dismissal. - K. Conviction of a felony or a crime involving moral turpitude.